ProcessWire, the open-source PHP platform, has some updates well worth noting.

 Another new addition to ProcessWire 2.6.2 also affects fields.

 When editing a field, there's a new tab by the name of “overrides”, and what this tab contains is a list of all the per-template changes made to the settings of the current field.
 Per-template values are displayed right next to global ones, making this view very easy to read and understand.

-Not only does the overrides tab allow you to see changes made to field settings, it also allows you to remove them, if you so choose.
-Especially considering the new per-template field level permissions, this new tool can really come in handy!
+Not only does the overrides tab allow you to see changes made to field settings, but it also allows you to remove them if you so choose.
+Especially considering the new per-template field-level permissions, this new tool can really come in handy!

 For more information on ProcessWire 2.6.2, check out the ProcessWire blog announcement.

 To find out more about ProcessWire, visit their website.

 Additionally, be sure to check out ProcessWire through our CMS Directory.